 Artist Photoshops Her Cat Into Famous Works Of Art

 Russian artist Svetlana Petrova loves her cat Zarathustra.
 And what’s not to love?
 He’s a fluffy ginger tabby with a beautiful little face.
 After her mother’s passing, Svetlana took in the well-fed kitty and gave him a loving home where he could spend the rest of his days.
+Although Zarathustra is no longer with us, his purrfect artwork still brings smiles to cat lovers worldwide.

 “I lost my mother in 2008 and she left me Zarathustra.
 I got horrible depression after her death and for two years I was unable to do something creative.
-By chance a friend asked me ‘why don’t you make an art project with your cat because he’s so funny.”
+By chance, a friend asked me ‘why don’t you make an art project with your cat because he’s so funny.”

 Lady with an Ermine by Leonardo da Vinci (1489–1490)